BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 If you have never before used your Passport, you'll need to set it up:

 1. [  ] Open up your Passport, being sure that security seals are all still present[^35].
-1. [  ] Power on your Passport by holding down the bottom-left button.
+1. [  ] Power on your Passport by holding down the right-hand button.
 1. [  ] Do the bureaucratic steps.
    1. Call up the setup instructions with the QR.
    2. Agree to the terms of service.